Average Food Cost Percentage by Restaurant Type (2026)

 Pizza: 20-28%

-Toppings shift the math.
-Pepperoni adds $0.80-1.20 in cost.
-Premium toppings (prosciutto, fig, specialty cheese) can double the food cost.
-Operations with heavy specialty pizza mix run higher in the 25-28% band; pizzeria with mostly pepperoni and cheese stays at 20-23%.
+Toppings move the math.
+Pepperoni adds $0.80-1.20.
+Go premium with prosciutto, fig, or specialty cheese and you can double the food cost on a pie.
+Heavy specialty mix pushes you up into the 25-28% band.
+A shop running mostly pepperoni and cheese stays at 20-23%.

 Italian (non-pizza): 28-34%

 Pasta-driven menus run leaner than protein-driven.
-A $22 cacio e pepe has $3 of cost (pasta + pepper + cheese + olive oil).
-A $32 osso buco has $12 of cost.
-The right benchmark for your Italian concept depends on the mix between pasta-forward and protein-forward.
+A $22 cacio e pepe has $3 of cost in it: pasta, pepper, cheese, olive oil, that’s the whole plate.
+A $32 osso buco has $12 sitting in the protein alone.
+Where your Italian concept lands depends entirely on how much of the menu is pasta versus how much is the big braised stuff.

 Burgers, sandwiches, and QSR #